Who is responsible for the Adventure Park area?

 Could there be some benches and waste bins put along the pathway on Copithorne Trail?

 The OAH has reached out to Rocky View County with regards to the installation of benches or bins (furniture) along Copithorne Trail.
 Rocky View County advised that they will not permit furniture to be installed within Road Rights-of-Ways.
-However, there are a few locations along the North portion of Copithorne Trail where the pathways are not within Road Rights-of-Ways.
-The OAH will review these options.

 Why are the grasses left to grow long in the green web areas?